cdk8s-team/cdk8s/docs/get-started/go.md

 ```

 ## Set up an environment
-### Initial setup
-To get setup, follow these general steps:

-1. To begin, you’ll need a development environment set-up to use Go modules.
-If you’re not familiar with this setup, use these instructions to [setup Go modules](https://golang.org/doc/tutorial/create-module).

 ### Install the CLI
 To initialize a cdk8s project and auto-generate Kubernetes manifests based on our code, we need the cdk8s CLI: